top of page

 Jefa – Mother or wife; chief

-La señora que hace los cakes – The cake lady; usually hired because she is less expensive than the bakery, and for her relation to a community.
+La señora que hace los cakes – The cake lady; is usually hired because she is less expensive than the bakery and for her relation to the community.

 Lechuza – A witch that turns into an owl in Latino folklore